james-stevens/epp-restapi/Your-Container/README.md

 Then run `./dkmk` - this will prompt you to create a username & password for your `rest/api` service, before creating your container as `my_epprest`

-If you run this script more than once, you can just press `[return]` at the user-name prompt to retain the `htpasswd` file you created the previous time.
+If you run `dkmk` more than once, you can just press `[return]` at the user-name prompt to retain the `htpasswd` file you created the previous time.